 Electronic Waste Recycling Facility requirements:

 - Submit a one-time registration and registration fee.
-No later than January 1, 2011, owners/operators of electronic waste recycling facilities in the state must register with the department on the first form below, and submit a one-time registration fee of $250 accompanied by the second form below.
-Electronic waste recycling facilities commencing operations on or after January 1, 2011, shall register with the department at least thirty days prior to receiving any electronic waste.
+Owners/operators of electronic waste recycling facilities in the state must register with the department using the first form below, and submit a one-time registration fee of $250 accompanied by the second form below, at least thirty days prior to receiving any electronic waste.
 A registration is effective upon acceptance by the department.
 If a person operates both an electronic waste recycling facility and an electronic waste consolidation facility, only one registration fee must be paid.

 - Submit an annual report.
 By March 1st annually, owners/operators of electronic waste recycling facilities must submit to the department an annual report for the previous calendar year.
 Beginning March 1, 2016, annual reports are required to be submitted via a new online reporting system.

 - Store electronic waste properly.
 Electronic waste must be stored in a fully enclosed building with a roof, floor and walls, or in a secure container (e.g., package or vehicle), that is constructed and maintained to minimize breakage of electronic waste and to prevent releases of hazardous materials to the environment.